-If you do play nice and everyone loves you, make sure you hug and kiss everyone at the end..
+If you do play nice and everyone loves you, make sure you hug and kiss everyone in the end...
 EVERYONE.
 It's rather amusing!
-If you're a fan of The Infectious Madness of Doctor Dekker, any other Wales Interactive FMV game such as The Bunker and Late Shift, or a fan of this genre in general, you need to pick up The Shapeshifting Detective
+If you're a fan of The Infectious Madness of Doctor Dekker, any other Wales Interactive FMV game such as The Bunker and Late Shift, or a fan of this genre in general, you need to pick up The Shapeshifting Detective today!